 Julia joined RCO in 2019.
 She worked as an administrative assistant before promoting to board liaison.
 She earned her bachelor’s degree in biology from Saint Martin’s University in 2017.
 In her last year of college, she spent time studying the invasive species, the New Zealand mud snail.
 In her free time, Julia enjoys hiking and nature walks.

 Brock joined RCO in January 2022 as the policy director and legislative liaison.
 Before joining RCO, he managed the Toxics Cleanup Program at the Washington State Department of Ecology.
 The largest share of his career was spent as the manager of the Recreation, Conservation and Transactions Division in the state Department of Natural Resources.
-There he managed a staff of 50 and budgets up to $30 million.
+There he managed a staff of fifty and budgets up to $30 million.
 While there he also represented that agency on the Recreation and Conservation Funding Board.
 Early in his career, he served as a park ranger, cut trail, and led park maintenance crews.
 Brock earned his bachelor of arts degree in outdoor recreation from Western Washington University.
 He and his wife and two boys live in OIympia and enjoy hiking, backpacking, and skiing.
 Additionally, Brock enjoys golf and mountain biking.

 360-902-3079